Temporal Action Selection for Action Chunking: Method

 \subsection{Online Reinforcement Learning}

-The action selector network is trained via online RL using sparse rewards.
-To mitigate the need for manual reward engineering, rewards are only provided upon task or subtask completion.
-We employ Proximal Policy Optimization (PPO)\cite{schulman2017proximal} in simulation environments, sampling actions from the categorical distributions.
+The action selector is trained via online RL using sparse rewards.
+To minimize the burden of manual reward design, we provide a positive reward signal only upon successful completion of a task or subtask.
+We adopt Proximal Policy Optimization (PPO)\cite{schulman2017proximal} as the underlying RL algorithm, sampling actions from the categorical distribution output by the selector network.
 Unlike direct RL fine-tuning of the base policy, TAS freezes the parameters of the base policy during training, preventing catastrophic forgetting of the pre-trained capabilities.

-Since actions from the same chunk exhibit enhanced motion coherence, we integrate a coherence penalty during training:
+In robotic manipulation, motion smoothness is often desirable for both task success and hardware longevity.
+Leveraging the inherent continuity between adjacent actions within the same chunk, we introduce a coherence penalty during training, defined as follows:

 where $\lambda$ modulates the penalty intensity, successor action $\mathrm{succ}(a_{t-1}^*)$ denotes the immediately following action in the same action chunk as $a_{t-1}^*$, and $r_{\mathrm{task}}$ denotes the sparse reward received only upon task completion.